 Make sure they keep their bodies in their own space or on their own yoga mat

 That should be a rule all the time but it’s good to remind them again before a fast-paced game like this one.
 Here are a few more games I like to play with kiddos at my school!

-Download a free PDF of the whole list of Yogi Says prompts from my free resources library here, plus other yoga games and mindfulness activities!
+Download a free PDF of the whole list of Yogi Says prompts instantly when you sign up for the 7 Days of Kids Yoga and Mindfulness Freebies!

 Ok, here are the prompts for Yogi says!
 Enjoy 🙂